lvit001/Project-4/README.md

 # Project 4: Healthcare Machine Learning
 ## Project Overview
 Group 6 analyzed a dataset containing symptoms that correspond to certain diseases.
 They aimed to create a machine-learning model that predicts a patient's potential disease based on their symptoms.
 The group developed and compared a few machine-learning models to find the most accurate one.
+Once they had a successful model, they developed a Flask API that would use the machine learning model to predict a user's potential disease based on their inputs.

 ## Data Set
 The group utilized a dataset from [Kaggle](https://www.kaggle.com/datasets/itachi9604/disease-symptom-description-dataset?select=dataset.csv).
 The initial dataset contained a column with the disease name and columns for the related symptoms (up to 17 symptoms per disease).
 There were 41 different diseases and 120 rows for each disease.